Wujidadi/Tarascanta-Beta/README.md

 ## Development Logs

+### 2022-05-01
+* Add the library, migration codes and model of SQLite.
+* Modify codes related to the file-requiring levels of CLI and Tools bootstrap.
+* Reorganize codes in some classes, mainly in PHP Docs and comments.

 ### 2022-04-15
 * Add the parent classes `Handler` and `Controller`; codes of related extending relations are added.